 Source: official site

-If you take a closer look at the photo above, then you can see Nimrod Fortress on top of the right mountain.
+Looking closer at the photo above, you can see Nimrod Fortress on top of the mountain to the right.

-And here is how it probably looked like:
+And here is what it probably looked like:

-Inside Palace Of Agrippa II you can find remains of an old Synagogue.
+Inside the Palace Of Agrippa II, you can find the remains of an old Synagogue.

 The purple trail will lead you back to the Banias springs, and just as you pass the entry gate, you will see excavation area B to your left.

-And this how it looked with the “Miracle of the Bleeding Woman” relief.
+And this is how it looked with the “Miracle of the Bleeding Woman” relief.

 And now, let’s drive to the waterfall parking.
 You can enter the site with the same ticket (that you already purchased at the Springs entrance).
-If you want to see the waterfall, you can do either the red trail or go straight down to the waterfall.
+If you want to see the waterfall, you can either hike the red trail or go straight down to the waterfall.
 It will take approximately 20 minutes to reach the waterfall if you go directly to the waterfall.

 The suspended trail was constructed recently.
-And if you have not visited Banias for more then five years, then you probably have not been there yes.
-It is about an hour-long trail starting from Banias waterfall parking.
-This round trail goes through the suspended track, waterfall, and returns to the waterfall parking.
+And if you have not visited Banias for more than five years, you probably have not been there yet.
+It is about an hour-long trail starting at waterfall parking.
+This loop trail goes through the suspended track and waterfall and returns to the waterfall parking.

 We arrived early and were among the first visitors.
 Probably because of that, we saw rock badgers.

-As you enter the waterfall gate and go straight for five minutes, you will reach the first viewpoint.
+You will reach the first viewpoint as you enter the waterfall gate and go straight for five minutes.
 On top of the mountain in the center, you can see Nimrod Fortress.

 And on this viewpoint, you can select the trail.
-We choose the suspended path, i.e. the red trail.
+We choose the suspended path.

-The suspended trail starts with a light flat walk, and then you start going down towards the stream.
-The down part is also not hard, and if you do not have a specific health condition, then the walk would be a breeze.
-But, this part has stairs, so it is not suitable for baby strollers.
+The suspended trail starts with a light flat walk.
+Afterward, you start going down towards the stream.
+The down part is also not hard, and the walk would be a breeze if you do not have a specific health condition.
+But, this part has stairs, so it is unsuitable for baby strollers.

 My first reaction was amazement.
-It was hard to believe we are still in Israel.
-Last time we similar similar views, was in Switzerland.
+It was hard to believe we were still in Israel.
+The last time we saw similar views was in Switzerland.

-Nature, the water, and silence.
-As I said, hard to believe.
+Nature, water, and silence.
+As I said, hard to believe we are in Israel.

-The suspended trail is not long, and you can pass this part in 5-10 minutes.
+The suspended trail is not long.
+You can pass this part in 5-10 minutes.
 But, despite its’ shortness, definitely worth a visit.

 The Hanging Trail – the Nature and Parks Authority has made part of the stream accessible by means of the “hanging trail”, 100 meters long, along which you can walk close to the rushing waters.

-The exit from the suspended trail and on the top of the photo, you can see signs pointing to the waterfall.
+At the exit from the suspended trail and at the top of the photo, you can see signs pointing to the waterfall.

 While walking along the stream, we saw small ponds with fish.

-After about extra twenty minute hike, we reached the Banias waterfall.
+After about an extra twenty-minute hike, we reached the Banias waterfall.
 It is one of the most beautiful waterfalls in Israel.

 The Banyas Waterfall is the most powerful waterfall in Israel – it falls 10 meters with enormous force and noise into a beautiful pool surrounded by vegetation.
 You can view the waterfall (and get wet from the splashing water) from the well-built wooden boardwalk.
 The noise of the flowing water and the spectacular sight make this a most enjoyable experience.

-Note: if you love waterfalls, then check out the nearby Saar Falls.
+Note: if you love waterfalls, check out the nearby Saar Falls.

-Banias – Hermon Stream Nature Reserve is among the most beloved nature reserves in Israel.
+Banias – Hermon Stream Nature Reserve is among Israel’s most beloved nature reserves.
 And I think there are several reasons for its popularity.